mgrould/Getting_And_Cleaning_Data_Project/CodeBook.md

 * Rename each column of the data set by using features.txt and the commands names(), gsub() and tolower().

 ## Create a second independent tidy data set
-* Create a tidy data set with the average of each variable for each activity and each subject.
+* Create a tidy data set with the average of each variable for each activity and each subject by using aggregate().
-* Write the data table in subset_tidy_dataset.txt.
+* Write the data table in subset_tidy_dataset.txt with write.table().